 Introduction to dizziness (feeling dizzy)

 Lightheadedness is often caused by a decrease in blood supply to the brain, while vertigo may be caused by disturbances of the inner ear and the balance centers of the brain.
-It is important that the health care professional understand the complaint the person is experiencing.
-That is the first step so that the proper direction can be taken for a diagnosis and treatment.
+It is important that the health care provider understand the complaint the person is experiencing.
+That is the first important step so that the proper direction can be taken to find a diagnosis and begin treatment.